Mississippi Repair & Habitability Rights: Forcing a Landlord to Make Repairs

 Rent withholding and paying into court

-• Do not simply withhold rent expecting court protection that the statute does not clearly provide.
+• Do not simply withhold rent expecting protection the statute does not give.
+It also disqualifies you from repair-and-deduct under the "current in rental payments" condition.

 This is general legal information for Mississippi, not legal advice.
 The statutes, section numbers, dollar caps, and local codes change and have exceptions.
 If essential services are out, a child or elderly or disabled person is at risk, or you are facing eviction, it is worth contacting Mississippi legal aid or a local attorney promptly to confirm the current rules before you act.